 Conn.
 Gen. Stat. § 46b-315(b).

-If Connecticut does not have exclusive jurisdiction, it may request, as the intiating tribunal, that another state modify the order.
+If Connecticut does not have exclusive jurisdiction, it may request, as the initiating tribunal, that another state modify the order.
 Conn.
 Gen. Stat. § 46b-315(d).
 Connecticut may request that another state enforce an order from Connecticut which has not been modified by another state or in which there is an arrearage determination made prior to another court asserting jurisdiction.
 Conn.
 Gen. Stat. § 46b-316.
 This does not relieve the Connecticut court from exclusive jurisdiction.

 § 7.08 Resolving Conflicting Orders Issued by Two States